 tldr is great)

-Sometimes you remember the name of a command, but what arguments does it take?
-What are the options?
+Sometimes you remember the name of a command, but how should you use it?
+What arguments and options does it take?

 For example if I want to be reminded how the